raviteja-ganta/raviteja-ganta.github.io/_posts/2020-12-23- Reformer - The efficient Transformer.md

 As a side note, in standard transformer a query(q<sub>i</sub>) is allowed to attend to itself.
 But in reformer this is not allowed as the dot product of query q<sub>i</sub> with itself will almost always be greater than the dot product of a query vector with a vector at another position.

-We solved memory problem caused by attention part of transformer using LSH attention but we have one more problem caused by requirement to store activations in all layers for backprop.
+LSH attention replaces the O(L<sup>2</sup>) factor in attention layers with O(LlogL) and so allows operating on long sequences but we have one more problem caused by requirement to store activations in all layers for backprop.

 Memory use of the whole model for storing activations with *n<sub>l</sub>* layers is at least *b*.*l*.*d<sub>model</sub>*.*n<sub>l</sub>*.
 Even worse: inside the feed-forward layers of Transformer this goes up to *b*.*l*.*d<sub>ff</sub>*.*n<sub>l</sub>* where *d<sub>ff</sub>* >> *d<sub>model</sub>*.
 Here b = batch size, l = length of sequence,